SunsetWan/translationArchive/Episode 6.md

 <v Erica Sadun>I'm going to see.
 Not so much the vision but the turbulence.

 00:15:55.051 --> 00:15:56.481
-<v Paul Hudson>Swifty y Evolution.
+<v Paul Hudson>SwiftUI Evolution.

 00:15:57.181 --> 00:15:57.801
 <v Paul Hudson>I call it

 00:15:58.391 --> 00:16:00.701
-<v Erica Sadun>well, swift, you eyes in tow.
-Open source.
+<v Erica Sadun>well, swiftUI isn't Open source.

 00:16:00.701 --> 00:16:01.801
 <v Paul Hudson>No, it's no, no, no